What the scheme is

 - help develop social connections.

-- people from Aboriginal and Torres Strait Islander communities
+- from Aboriginal and Torres Strait Islander communities

-- people who live in rural or remote areas
+- who live in rural or remote areas

-- parents separated from their children by forced adoption or removal
+- who are parents separated from their children by forced adoption or removal

-- lesbian, gay, bisexual, transgender and intersex people.
+- who are lesbian, gay, bisexual, transgender or intersex

 How it works